abalaji-blr/DCGAN/Readme.md

-# Generation of Cars Using DCGAN
+# Generation of Cars Using DC-GAN

 * [DCGAN to generate Cars](./DCGAN_v3.ipynb)